Prem18832/Prem18832/README.md

 - 👀 I’m interested in learing new skills which can help to get a good job
 - 🌱 I’m currently pursuing my Btech final year final semester
 - 💞️ I’m looking to collaborate on good mnc companys like genpact amazontc
-- 📫 How to reach me profile iam mentioned my contact details
+- 📫 How to reach me i have  mentioned my contact details in my profile

 <!---
 Prem18832/Prem18832 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.